lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP ATTACKS/Ping of Death.md

 ### Scenario:

 Recently, there have been reports of intermittent network disruptions and system crashes in one of your data centers.
-Suspecting a potential cyber attack, your team is tasked with investigating and identifying the source of these disruptions.
+Suspecting a potential cyber-attack, your team is tasked with investigating and identifying the source of these disruptions.

 ## Analysis